salilab/imp/doc/introduction.md

 - output to a C++ stream or printed in python
 - meaningfully put into python dictionaries or C++ hash maps

-\subsection next Where to go next
+## Where to go next

-Probably the best thing to do next is to read the kernel/nup84.py example.
+Probably the best thing to do next is to read the [kernel/nup84.py](kernel/kernel_2nup84_8py-example.html) example.

-*/